 The Great Island Road Bridge carries Great Island Road over Point Judith Pond and connects Galilee to Great Island in Narragansett, Rhode Island.

-This $3.0 million project will replace a structurally deficient, load-restricted 9-span bridge over a U.S. navigable waterway.
-Inspections had found increased deterioration of the timber deck, and the bridge—which connects Galilee to Great Island and Little Comfort Island—is scheduled to be replaced in 2014.
-Steere Engineering supported RIDOT and Turino Group with pre-bid support services including early 3D representations of this bridge replacement project.
+This $3.0 million project replaced a structurally deficient, load-restricted 9-span bridge over a U.S. navigable waterway.
+Inspections had found increased deterioration of the timber deck and the bridge, which connects Galilee to Great Island and Little Comfort Island, which was scheduled to be replaced in 2014.
+Steere Engineering supported RIDOT and Turino Group with pre-bid support services including early 3-D representations of the bridge replacement project.

-The new 3-span bridge will be located on the existing bridge alignment.
-The proposed bridge will be ~200 feet in length between abutments and 48.5 feet wide out-to-out.
-The new bridge width will accommodate two 11-ft traffic lanes, two 4-ft shoulders, and two 5-ft sidewalks.
-Approximately 1,685 feet of combined roadway approach work will be required on both sides of the bridge.
-All parts of the existing bridge will be removed in their entirety with the exception of the abutments, which would be removed to elevation +6.09 (NAVD88).
-The bridge project will be conducted in a phased sequence to allow one-way vehicular traffic during an approximate two-year construction schedule.
+The new 3-span bridge is located on the existing bridge alignment.
+The bridge is approximately 200 feet in length between abutments and 48.5 feet wide out-to-out.
+The new bridge width accommodates two 11-ft traffic lanes, two 4-ft shoulders, and two 5-ft sidewalks.
+Approximately 1,685 feet of combined roadway approach work was required on both sides of the bridge.
+All parts of the existing bridge was removed in their entirety with the exception of the abutments, which would be removed to elevation +6.09 (NAVD88).
+The bridge project was conducted in a phased sequence to allow one-way vehicular traffic during an approximate two-year construction schedule.

-Steere Engineering provided 3D drafting and modeling services for the bridge replacement design using Rhino 3D.
-The model was later converted into AutoCAD.
-The existing and proposed bridges were modeled in three dimensions, and each concrete pour, pile, beam, or other element to be constructed was modeled by Steere as its own object; Turino used Synchro software to establish a 4D schedule.
-In addition, Steere modeled the earthwork, the drainage, water lines, the temporary traffic control, and the traffic striping was modeled for the various construction phases.
+Steere Engineering provided 3-D drafting and modeling services for the bridge replacement design using Rhino 3-D. The model was later converted into AutoCAD.
+The existing and proposed bridges were modeled in three dimensions and each concrete pour, pile, beam, or other element to be constructed was modeled by Steere as its own object; Turino used Synchro software to establish a 4-D schedule.
+In addition, Steere modeled the earthwork, drainage, water lines, temporary traffic control, and traffic striping for the various construction phases.